volkziem/EpicsDaqPods/README.md

 to an ESP01 microcontroller, to flexibly interface analog and digital channels to an EPICS control system.

+# The pods with sensor connected to ESP01

 - Temperature pod
 with DS18b20